 Forwards Centre SMSC

-The Forwards Centre provides SEMH (social, emotional, mental health) provision for primary aged pupils.
-This is closely linked to our SMSC (spiritual, moral, social and cultural education) work.
-We work to a set of key principles which are laid out around:
+At the the Forwards Centre we work with a set of key SEMH (social, emotional and mental health) principles which are closely linked to our SMSC (spiritual, moral, social and cultural) work.
+These principles are laid out around:

-Each of these key aspects of our work is then broken down into more detail and provides the principles which guide our practice.
-Click on the above tabs to see each aspect.
+Each of these principles is then broken down into more detail and guides our practice.

-SMSC is woven through the provision in the centre and we also have a cultural offer as we believe that in order to develop a fully rounded appreciation of the world around them, children need to experience and engage in a broad base of cultural experiences.
+SMSC is woven through our provision and the tabs above describe how we define spiritual, moral and social provision within our centre.
+We also have a cultural offer as we believe that in order to develop a fully rounded appreciation of the world around them, children need to experience and engage in a broad base of cultural experiences.
+This in turn will help develop the cultural capital needed for pupils to succeed in modern British society.

 The Forwards Centre SEMH Principles-SMSC Tracking (Click here) details how the spiritual, moral and social aspect of SMSC are mapped onto our provision.